dojimanetwork/dojimamint/docs/tendermint-core/configuration.md

 max_header_bytes = 1048576

 # The path to a file containing certificate that is used to create the HTTPS server.
-# Migth be either absolute path or path related to tendermint's config directory.
+# Migth be either absolute path or path related to dojimamint's config directory.
 # If the certificate is signed by a certificate authority,
 # the certFile should be the concatenation of the server's certificate, any intermediates,
 # and the CA's certificate.